 4. Sponge Balls/Sponge Bunnies

 Yes.
 I know.
 The very mention of “sponge balls” sounds lame beyond compare to the average hipster magician or magic-fan.
 Everyone wants to be doing magic with real-everyday-items.
 I certainly understand the argument.
 That said, I also have performed sponge balls thousands upon thousands of times for everyday audiences and it is one of the most memorable things that an audience member can experience.
 This is proven to me on a weekly basis when I see an old friend from college who asks me “Hey, do you have the balls with you?”
 You can imagine the multitude of responses I have come up with over time.
 I, myself have the ability to suspend my disbelief when a magician performs sponge balls for me and I can actually make myself believe that the magic is happening even though I know how the trick is done.
-Brian Gillis has a really great sponge ball routine.
+The late Brian Gillis had a really great sponge ball routine.
 Here’s a video of yours truly performing the sponge balls for United States Army Soldiers in Seoul, South Korea.
 This video was taken when I didn’t know the cameras were rolling.

 3. Sam the Bellhop by Bill Malone